 This impressive masterpiece, built over a mere 15-year period between 1861 to 1875, has incredible detailing and fine furnishings, and is probably the most famous Opera House in the world.
 The unmatched glory of the interiors, resplendent with glistening chandeliers, tall columns, gilded walls and architectural features will leave you breathless.
 It was the most expensive building constructed in Paris during the Second Empire, and it shows in every feature and finish.

-The Emperor Napoleon II Commissions the Palais Garnier
+The Emperor Napoleon III Commissioned the Palais Garnier

-Having survived an assignation attempt outside the original Opera building, Napoleon II commissioned drawings for a new, more permanent Opera House, one which would have a more secure entrance for nobility.
+Having survived an assassination attempt outside the original Opera building, Napoleon III commissioned drawings for a new, more permanent Opera House, one which would have a more secure entrance for nobility.
 Unfortunately, the Emperor never experienced arriving at his splendid masterpiece, having retreated in exile to England, where he died in 1873.

 Majestic buildings are everywhere in beloved Paris, but still nothing prepared me for the degree of opulence, finery, sculptures, chandeliers, and the wealth of gold that this incredible building displays.